ngandetchuosi/Project-Paradigm/README.md

 ## Description

-In this project, I will be using HTML and CSS, and possibly Javascript if needed, to redesign a website for illustration and practice purposes for myself.
+In this project, I will be redesigning a website for illustration and practice purposes for myself.

 ### Tools